richardolarez/24040FlaskFramework/README.md

 - There is a GitHub action that checks if the project builds.

 Testing
+- The unit tests are also automatically run during this stage of the pipeline.
 - Composition Analysis using Snyk that automatically generates a report based on dependencies used in the code.
 - Static Code Analysis  using SonarQube.